qusaikader/MERN-PROJECCT/README.md

-This project was made using MERN Stack
+This project was made using MERN Stack social media project.
+It has functionalities of creating post, comments, reviews, likes, profile page, etc.
 ## Available Scripts

 In the project directory, you can run: